kylearbide/kylearbide-portfolio-old/README.md

 **About Me:**

-First Year Graduate Student at George Washington University
+Second Year Graduate Student at George Washington University

 Pursuing a Masters in Data Analytics

-Currently Employed as a Statstics Intern at Base Operations
+Currently Employed as a Data Science Intern at Noblis